 Guide to Carlsbad Beaches: Carlsbad City Beach

 The northernmost beach in Carlsbad is Carlsbad City Beach, which runs from Ocean Street (the end of Robert Frazee State Beach) to Elm Street.
-It provides beach access paths at several locations including Ocean Street, Carlsbad Village Drive, Grand Avenue, Beach Avenue, and Christianson Way.
-Although it is named Carlsbad City Beach, it is part of Carlsbad State Beach.
+It provides beach access paths at several locations, including Ocean Street, Carlsbad Village Drive, Grand Avenue, Beach Avenue, and Christianson Way.
+Although it is named Carlsbad City Beach, it is part of Carlsbad State Park.

 The northernmost part of this beach is situated at the entrance to Buena Vista Lagoon, a favored bird-watching locale.
-St. Malo Beach, which is a popular Oceanside beach, is on the other side of the lagoon.
-You can walk across the lagoon entrance from Carlsbad City Beach to St. Malo Beach during low-tide.
+St. Malo Beach, a popular Oceanside beach, is on the other side of the lagoon.
+You can walk across the lagoon entrance from Carlsbad City Beach to St. Malo Beach during low tide.

 Beach Activities: